 Japanese people tend to eat sashimi along with daikon radish, shoyu, and wasabi.
 As with sushi, you can find a huge number of different styles of sashimi.
 However, one that is not to be missed is Kobe beef sashimi, which literally melts in your mouth.
 It may just be the tastiest bite of beef you’ll ever have.

 Tempura is another Japanese food where the name technically refers to the method of preparation.
 In this case, it means dipping the food into a traditional tempura batter and then quickly deep-frying it in hot oil.

 Many people are familiar with tempura shrimp.
 However, the Japanese are huge fans of tempura, and you can find a wide range of different seafood and vegetables prepared in this way.
 As with other foods, you’re sure to have a fantastic time treating your taste buds with as many different tempura creations as you can find.

-Victoria Giang is a home cooking mom and food blogger behind How Daily.
+Victoria Giang is a home cook, mom, and food blogger behind How Daily.
 Her passion is creatively cooking and seeking new flavors.
-She also loves to take pictures and write about her experience on the journey through authentic, original taste or traditional cuisine.
-You can follow Victoria on Twitter, Pinterest, and Google+.
+She also loves to take pictures and write about her experience on the journey through authentic, original flavors of traditional cuisine.
+You can follow Victoria on Twitter and Pinterest.

 Resources To Inspire Your Japan Trip

 - Find more than 200 articles and blog posts about travel in Japan on my Travel Japan board on Pinterest!